SAHFEERULWASIHF/it-job-market-dashboard/Reports/Final_Report.md

-# 🧠 IT Job Market Intelligence Dashboard – United States
+# 🧠 IT Job Market Intelligence Dashboard

 ## 📌 Project Title
-**IT Job Market Intelligence Dashboard for Entry-Level to Senior Roles in the United States**
+**IT Job Market Intelligence Dashboard for Entry-Level to Senior Roles**

 ---

 ## 🎯 Objective

-To explore, analyze, and visualize the IT job market in the US using real-world salary data.
+To explore, analyze, and visualize the IT job market using real-world salary data.
 The goal is to understand hiring patterns, salary trends, and the distribution of job roles across experience levels to help job seekers and decision-makers gain strategic insights.

 ---